CRMA Strategic Projects: what the EU auditors’ warning means for real project execution

 What CRMA Strategic Project status is designed to do

 The auditors’ warning matters because it focuses on the gap between policy intent and delivery risk.
-Their message is not that Strategic Projects are irrelevant.
-It is that many of the structural constraints remain stubbornly real.
+The core message is not that Strategic Projects are irrelevant.
+It is that many of the structural constraints remain very real.

 1. Is the project technically mature enough for the timeline being discussed?